LironEr/bundlemon/CONTRIBUTING.md

 #### Start service

-When changing code in `service/` directory the service will reload itself
+When changing code in `apps/service/` directory the service will reload itself

-Run from root directory
+Run from `apps/service/` directory

 ```
-yarn start:service
+yarn serve
 ```

 By default the service will start on port `3333`